 Schedule a free appointment with one of our ADU experts.

 A land survey is a precise measurement and description of the physical dimensions of a piece of land.
-It identifies boundaries, including location, shape, and the true corners of a property.
+It identifies boundaries, including location, shape, and the actual corners of a property.
 Land surveys also establish the presence of any encroachments, easements, or other conditions that might affect the property's value or use.
-These surveys can be crucial documentation for property owners, especially in urban areas like Atlanta, where development is continually altering the landscape.
+These surveys can be crucial documentation for property owners, especially in urban areas like Atlanta, where development continually alters the landscape.

 Connect with a licensed Atlanta Land Surveyor